Metodo Classico VSQ

 The two grapes are hand-harvested separately in small 15 kg crates at different moments, as soon as each reaches optimal desired ripeness.
 The clusters of each then receive a very gentle, gradual pressing, resulting in a yield of only 40% in a must rich in primary aromas, a firm acidity, and abundant polyphenols, but without extracting tannins that would negatively impact the elegance and finesse of our classic method wine.
 The must ferments slowly at a low temperature for about 15 days; at a certain point, the temperature is lowered abruptly, to conserve some natural sugars, which will serve for the secondary fermentation in the bottle.

 In the successive spring, the wine undergoes tirage: it is bottled together with yeasts that will transform the remaining sugars into alcohol and CO2.
 When the secondary fermentation concludes, the sparkling wine undergoes a further maturation in the bottle on the spent yeast cells for 10 months.
-The wine is then riddled and disgorged, for this vintage on 8 March 2022.
+The wine is then riddled and disgorged, for this vintage on 8 and 9 March 2023.